HackHsda/Nexus/README.md

 other solutions.
 The different built-in operating modes allow server admins to choose how Nexus should operate, allowing for more optimized performance when needed.

+## Open Source

+Nexus is open source, meaning that anyone can view the source code and contribute to the project.
+This allows for more transparency and allows the community to help improve the project.
+The following is a list of items that are currently not open source:

+- Machine Learning Models
+- Configuration Files
+- Database Files

+This is to ensure the integrity of the models and the security of the configuration.
+It also prevents from blatant stealing of the models and configuration files.

 ---

 <h5 align="center">Icons provided by <a href="https://www.flaticon.com/">Flaticon</a></h5>